thiago4go/auto-expert-report/memory-bank/progress.md

 ## 4. Known Issues & Bugs

-*   Parser function (`parse_chapter_response`) in `studyguide/parser.py` currently uses placeholder logic and needs full implementation based on actual API response format.
+*   None currently identified.
+Parser implementation assumes a specific Markdown structure from the API.

 ## 5. Evolution of Decisions